-St. Matthew's church stands upon the Old Saxon shoreline looking over the Romney Marsh.
+St. Matthew s church stands upon the Old Saxon shoreline looking over the Romney Marsh.

 The original structure was built around C. 1200 but The Domesday book (1086 A.D.) mentions a church at Warehorne but the present church shows no sign of Saxon or Norman work.

 In early 2020, The Textile Conservancy approached by the Treasurer of St. Matthew’s Church, Mr. Richard Henderson JP, with a view to repairing regions of detached laid metal thread.
 But, as it transpired, the condition and problems in the method of construction, lead to an extensive treatment being carried out.

 Please click on the following link to read more about the process of this beautiful embroidery: Millais Embroidery

 We would like to thank The Textile Conservancy Company Limited for allowing us to use their photographs

 |Tenor ||9-2-8 ||39 ||G ||1721 ||John Waylett, Cripplegate|

 |5 ||7-3-12 ||36 1/2 ||A ||1913 ||Alfred Bowell, Ipswich|

 |4 ||6-2-12 ||32 1/5 ||B ||1913 ||Alfred Bowell, Ipswich|